usercalledred/iponomiks-prototype/README.md

 ## Author

-Developed as a student project.
+Developed as a initial working prototype project.